410th Air Expeditionary Wing: Strategic Air Command

-2003 invasion of Iraq
+2003 Beginning of Iraq War

 The 410th Air Expeditionary Wing was activated as part of the 2003 invasion of Iraq.
 It was based at Azraq, Jordan and Prince Hassan Air Base (H-5), Jordan.
 Flying in support of U.S. Special Operations Command Central task forces, the 410 AEW's pilots, flying General Dynamics F-16 Fighting Falcon and Republic A-10 Thunderbolt II aircraft, pursued enemy equipment, personnel, and high-value targets, including regime leadership.
 Other aircraft assigned to H-5 included HC-130 Hercules and HH-60 Pave Hawk helicopters in support of USAF Pararescue personnel.
 H-5 also was the location of one of a few U.S. Army MIM-104 Patriot batteries emplaced to protect Israel from Scud surface-to-surface missile attack.
 Additional corroboration for Azraq being one of the wing's bases includes that the 410th AEW was supporting special forces, and that RAF Canberras referred to below were based at Azraq, Jordan.

 Upon arrival of the A-10 Thunderbolt IIs to H-5, the Jordanian government requested the aircraft be relocated to another bare base further north on the Iraqi border citing health concerns due to the uranium-tipped 30mm munitions used by its G8/A Avenger Gatling gun.
 Personnel had to convoy tons of ammunition from K-5 to the northern base to support the A-10 relocation.

 During the operation, the Jordanian government denied U.S. troops were stationed at H-5 and Shahid Muafaq Al-Salti Air Base.
 This created a lot of concern with Jordanian military personnel stationed at Shahid Muafaq Al-Salti Air Base during the initial stages.
 As they were being told on television and radio that there were no U.S. troops on Jordanian soil, USAF C-17 aircraft were arriving on a daily bases with personnel and supplies.
 Out of confusion, Jordanian Security Forces documented everything leaving the aircraft.
 U.S. personnel removed labels and explosive decals from the containers, as not to aggravate the situation.
 American troops initially were not allowed to carry weapons in plain sight.
 So they carried their Beretta 9mm handguns hidden in their waistbands for protection and hid their M-4 carbines from view in their vehicles.